Ms. Deborah R. McCarthy

 Personal responsibility and accountability are paramount in my class.
 All students are expected to turn in all writing assignments and projects on time.
 All homework assignments will be turned in at the beginning of class.
 Any assignment that does not make it into the bin by the beginning of classroom instruction will be considered late.

 It is the student’s responsibility to ask for missed work.
 When a student is absent, check Canvas for the missing assignments.
 The student has one week from the date of absence to turn in the missing work.
-If I do not receive the assignment within the 1-week time frame, you will receive a ZERO.
-Any MAJOR assignments that are turned in one day late will be given a maximum grade of 80%.
-Any major assignment that is turned in two days (or more) late will be given a ZERO. (*Note: The only exception to this will be if prior arrangements—due to unforeseen family circumstances or medical emergencies—have been made and approved by me.
+If I do not receive the assignment within 1-week, you will receive a ZERO.
+Any MAJOR assignments turned in one day late will be given a maximum grade of 80%.
+Any major assignment turned in two days (or more) late will be given a ZERO. (*Note: The only exception to this will be if prior arrangements—due to unforeseen family circumstances or medical emergencies—have been made and approved by me.
 In the event of an approved arrangement, the assignment must be submitted to me no later than two days after returning to class.)

 Procedures/Expectations/Rules:

-No disrespect, no dishonesty, no disobedience, and follow school and classroom procedures and expectations/rules.
+No disrespect, dishonesty, or disobedience; follow school and classroom procedures and expectations/rules.

-1. Come in and begin Bell Ringer work; you will have 10 minutes to complete it.
+1. Come in and begin the Bell Ringer work; you will have 10 minutes to complete it.

 2. The Lesson will begin after the Bell Ringer.

 3. Choose one person from each grouped table weekly to be the group leader.
-This group leader will be responsible for getting the curriculum books as well as ensuring the group’s table and area are clean from debris.
+This group leader will get the curriculum books and ensure the group’s table and area are debris-free.

-4. You will complete an exit ticket each day.
-One exception will be when we go to the library or have our independent reading.
+4. You will complete an EXIT ticket each day.
+The only exceptions are when we go to the library or do independent reading.

 5. Make sure you are engaged during the class.